I'm a middle aged woman starting a new phase in life. I have done many things since 1966, when I first landed on the planet (was born).

 Help with Eco project

-There will be a variety of people from Chile, Brazil, and USA here working and teaching you how to build with the cob and finish with natural plaster.
+You will be working to sculpt with the cob and finish with natural plaster.

 I am an artist, teacher, musician, and energetic healer.
 I offer art classes in town and would be happy to give a lesson in camp or allow you to attend in town for no charge.